Momentum Analysis

 Momentum analysis is a technique used in technical analysis to evaluate the speed and strength of price movements, helping traders identify potential trend continuations or reversals.

-Momentum analysis involves studying the velocity of price changes to gauge the strength of a market trend.
-In physics, momentum is mass times velocity; in trading, it is effectively volume (mass) times price change (velocity).
-Traders use momentum analysis to answer a critical question: "Is this trend strong enough to continue, or is it running out of steam?"
-When a stock price rises, momentum analysis looks at *how fast* it is rising.
-If the price is making new highs but doing so at a slower pace than before, momentum is said to be waning.
-This divergence often precedes a price reversal.
-Conversely, if prices are accelerating upwards, momentum is strong, suggesting the trend is likely to continue.
-This concept applies equally to downtrends.
-This form of analysis is a cornerstone of technical trading.
-It moves beyond simple price observation to understanding the underlying force behind the move.
-By identifying the rate of change, traders can spot potential turning points before they are obvious on the price chart alone.
-It is widely used across all asset classes, including stocks, forex, commodities, and cryptocurrencies.
+Momentum analysis is a specialized branch of technical trading that focuses primarily on the velocity and acceleration of price changes rather than the absolute price level itself.
+In the world of physics, momentum is defined as the product of mass times velocity; in the financial markets, it is effectively the product of trading volume (the "mass") times the rate of price change (the "velocity").
+Professional traders utilize momentum analysis to answer the single most critical question in trend following: "Is the current move strong enough to continue, or is the market beginning to run out of steam?"
+When an asset's price begins to rise, momentum analysis looks deeply at how fast that ascent is occurring relative to its historical performance.
+If the price of a stock is continuously making new highs but is doing so at a noticeably slower and more labored pace than before, momentum is said to be "waning" or "decaying."
+This internal weakness, often invisible to the untrained eye, frequently acts as a leading indicator of a major price reversal.
+Conversely, if prices are aggressively accelerating upwards with increasing force, momentum is considered strong, which strongly suggests that the prevailing trend has a high mathematical probability of continuation.
+This form of analysis has become a foundational cornerstone of technical trading because it moves beyond simple price observation.
+It seeks to understand the underlying kinetic force driving the market.
+By identifying the specific "rate of change" in price, traders can spot potential turning points and trend exhaustions long before they become obvious on a standard price chart.
+Momentum concepts are applied universally across all liquid asset classes, including stocks, forex, global commodities, and the highly volatile cryptocurrency markets.

 Key Takeaways